Timley53/Timley53/README.md

 - 👋 Hi, I’m @Timley53
 - 👀 I’m interested in all things tech
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning NextJs
-- 💞️ I’m looking to collaborate on Javascript projects
+- 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me kuntimmy@gmail.com

 <!---